Antynea/grub-btrfs/README.md

 * `-o / --timeshift-old`
 Look for snapshots in `/run/timeshift/backup/timeshift-btrfs` instead of `/run/timeshift/$PID/backup/timeshift-btrfs.` This is to be used for Timeshift versions <22.06.
 * `-t / --timeshift-auto`
 This is a flag to activate the auto detection of the path where Timeshift stores snapshots.
 Newer versions (>=22.06) of Timeshift mount their snapshots to `/run/timeshift/$PID/backup/timeshift-btrfs`.
 Where `$PID` is the process ID of the currently running Timeshift session.
 The PID is changing every time Timeshift is opened. grub-btrfsd can automatically take care of the detection of the correct PID and directory if this flag is set.
-In this case the argument `SNAPSHOTS_DIR` has no effect.
+In this case the argument `SNAPSHOTS_DIRS` has no effect.
 * `-v / --verbose`
 Let the log of the daemon be more verbose
 * `-h / --help`